slowernews/slowernews/README.md

 ### How do you curate articles?

 I cherry-pick articles that dissect trends or unveil lesser known trends and interesting edge cases, and are relevant, at least, for some months.
 It's certainly affected by my biases (I'm aware of these<sup id="refnote1"> [1](#footnote1)</sup>) and most articles on main page were on Hacker News.
-The articles' listing order is, often, not random.
+The articles' listing order is not random.

 ### How often is Slower News updated?